cnnrznn/gomr/DESIGN.md

 Layers make it easy to separate problems into different related spaces.
 The tiers in GoMR are as follows:

-- Tier 0: User code
+- Tier 0: User code.
+Operates on data
-- Tier 1: Intra-machine coordination
+- Tier 1: Executes Tier1.
+Interacts with data storage.
-- Tier 2: Inter-machine coordination
+- Tier 2: Executes Tier2.
+Moves data stores between machines.
-- Tier 3: Application/Cluster coordination
+- Tier 3: Executes Tier3.
+API enty point.

 ### Tier 0

-User code operates on individual rows, and produces any number of output rows

-Mappers consume input rows and produce output elements with a key.
+User code operates on individual rows, and produces any number of output rows Mappers consume input rows and produce output elements with a key.
 Reducers consume all rows for a key and produce output(s) related to that key.

 ### Tier 1

-First level of GoMR code feeds data from the OS/filesystem to user code, and stores the output in files
+Tier 1 manages data flow between local data stores and Tier 0.

 ### Tier 2

-Second level moves files between machines.
-When map tasks have output all of their data, those outputs need to be sent to the appropriate reducer
+Tier 2 manages data flow between machines.
+Stores are created for transform output and shuffled between machines.
+Intermediate data is received for reduce.

 ### Tier 3

-Third level coordinates job initialization.
-User code needs to be sent to process on a server somehow
+Tier 3 is an entrypoint for a user (driver) program.
+Once the user defines their job, this layer provides the public API to initiate the job.

 ## Goals of a MapReduce system